UPDATED: Aug 6, 2020

 According to statistics provided by Lifehappens.org, 31% of people say they would feel the financial impact from the death of their household’s primary wage earner in just one month.

 If anyone depends on you financially (spouse or partner, children, aging parents…), life insurance can help them make ends meet if anything were to happen to you and your income would no longer be there.
 Funeral costs alone can be a hardship.
 According to the National Funeral Directors Association, the median cost of a funeral in 2012 was $7,045, which doesn’t include the cost of a monument, cemetery fees, and the approximately $1,000 for a vault.

-Then factor in other obligations such as mortgage or rent payments, car insurance, car loans, higher education, utilities, groceries, medical expenses, etc. It all adds up quickly.
+Then factor in other obligations such as mortgage or rent payments, car insurance, car loans, higher education, utilities, groceries, medical expenses, etc to estimate how much life insurance you need.
+It all adds up quickly.